subhajitbhar1/python-project-template/README.md

 > [!Tip]
 > _State the license type clearly so users know how they can use or share this project._
-> _Keep it short — detailed terms should stay in the LICENSE file._
+> _Keep it short.
+Detailed terms should stay in the LICENSE file._

 This project is licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for full details.